Adolis García Player Props: Rangers vs. White Sox

 Adolis García At The Plate

-- In 43.7% of his games this season, Garcia has driven in at least one run.
-In 13 of those games (18.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 44.4% of his games this season, Garcia has had at least one RBI.
+He's picked up more than one in 18.1% and driven in three or more of his team's runs in five contests.

-- In 35 of 71 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.